Keybinder/pjh-cnc-portfolio/README.md

 # pjh-cnc-portfolio
-Website to host the portfolio for my Applied Arts CNC milling machine project work
+Website to host the portfolio for my 2019 Applied Arts CNC milling machine project work.